 - Transfer the meat to a plate and remove excess pork fat.

-- Add the tomatoes and continue sautéing until they caramelize, about 3 minutes.
+- Add the ripe tomatoes and continue sautéing until they caramelize, about 3 minutes.
 Add more oil, if needed.

 - Add the coconut milk or water, then mix them while scraping the fond or browned bits from the bottom of the pot.
 Taste to see if it needs fish sauce or a little sugar to balance the flavors.